Property RD and the Classification of Traces on Reduced Group $C^*$-algebras of Hyperbolic Groups: On conjugacy classes

 \section{On conjugacy classes}

-In this section, we show that if a conjugacy class in a hyperbolic group is infinite, then it grows exponentially.
-In the next section, we will use this to find all the traces.
+In this section, we prove that if a conjugacy class in a hyperbolic group is infinite, then it grows exponentially.
+In the next section, we will use this development to find all the aforementioned traces.

-Let $G$ be a finitely generate discrete group and $\delta>0$ a real number.
-Consider the metric space obtained by considering the Cayley graph of $G$, and identifying each edge with the unit interval.
-Then, we say $G$ is $\delta$-hyperbolic if for any $x,y,z \in G$,
+Let $G$ be a finitely generated discrete group and $\delta$ be a positive real number.
+Consider the metric space obtained by taking the Cayley graph of $G$, and identifying each edge with the unit interval.
+We say $G$ is $\delta$-hyperbolic if for any $x,y,z \in G$,